chrisumphlett/ibmAcousticR/README.md

 Some API calls will return data back to your R session; others will submit a job that will allow you to download your file from the Silverpop portal (you must be able to log in).
 You can get the report within the portal from Resources -> Data Jobs.

 Currently the package has one function for obtaining data, `get_all_contacts()` .
 This submits a job to obtain all events for all emails that were sent.
-See the function documention for more information.
+See the function documentation for more information.
 A simple example of using it is below:

 > job_id <- get_all_contacts(1, access_token)
 > get_job_status(1, access_token, "123456789")